EuroLinux/eurolinux-open-docs/docs/HowTo/mirror-eurolinux-locally.md

 ## EuroLinux 8

 !!! info "Use Enterprise Linux 8"
-    Instructions below works on Enterprise Linux 8.
+    The instructions below work on Enterprise Linux 8.
 Because EuroLinux 8 has modular repositories and it is **not supported** to use `reposync` on the older system releases.